-Kenny Rogers Remembers His Favorite Duet Partners
+Kenny Rogers Could Never Pick a Favorite Duet Partner

-"They wrote the song," the singer recalls.
-“After about four days of singing it, I finally told Barry Gibb, ‘Barry, I don’t even like this song anymore.’
+"They wrote the song," the singer recalled.
+"After about four days of singing it, I finally told Barry Gibb, ‘Barry, I don’t even like this song anymore.’
 He said, ‘You know what we need?
 Dolly Parton.'
 And Ken Kragen, who was my manager, said, ‘I just saw her downstairs.’

-"So he went downstairs and got her, and the minute she walked in, the song was different," Rogers continues.
-“It’s like running a 100-yard dash: You run as fast as you think you can, but you put someone beside you who runs a little faster, and I promise you, you are going to run faster.
+"So he went downstairs and got her, and the minute she walked in, the song was different," Rogers continued.
+"It’s like running a 100-yard dash: You run as fast as you think you can, but you put someone beside you who runs a little faster, and I promise you, you are going to run faster.
 And that’s what happened with that duet.
 But I have loved every duet."

 Rogers, who died on March 20, 2020, admitted that he was fortunate to have collaborated with so many talented artists.

 "I’ve sung with some of the most beautiful women: Kim Carnes, Dottie West, Sheena Easton, Dolly Parton -- and of course the lovely Ronnie Milsap," Rogers boasted.
 "It’s been a great career for me, and I’ve loved sharing it with other people."